Amaka-tech/Video-Rental-Store-Database-Analysis/README.md

 ## Introduction:

-In order to gain insights into a DVD rental store's operations and customer behavior the database of the store was analysed using PostgreSQL.
+The database of the store was analysed using PostgreSQL.
 The results from the analysis will show the following information:
 * Total number of films in each category
 * Top 5 customers who have rented the most films.